How does South Carolina Determine Child Support?

 How long do I have to pay child support?

-Once the court orders a parent to pay child support, the parent has to pay until the child turns 18.
+Once the court orders a parent to pay, the parent has to pay until the child turns 18.
 There are a few exceptions to this, though.

 - If the supported child’s 18th birthday happens when the child is still in school, the support obligation continues until the child graduates from high school.
 But, if the child turns 19 before graduating from high school, the parent no longer has to support the child.